 - better moods, appetites, and energy levels.

-What are some natural ways to decalcify the pineal gland?
+What are some organic ways to decalcify the pineal gland?

 Some simple things you can do include reducing your consumption of fluoride in tap water and toothpaste, taking care to avoid electromagnetic fields (EMFs), and getting enough sleep quality.